Healing in the Atonement

 |I know people personally who

-have been healed and delivered instantly from addictions, as a result of
+have been healed and delivered instantly from addictions and illness, as a result of

 I've seen people line up in healing prayer lines dozens of times without ever being healed.